FallibleInc/blog/_posts/2015-09-25-Why-fallible.md

 - Startups have security bugs
 - Automated security solutions do not discover all bugs and have lot of false positives.
 They are decent for XSS, SQL injection check but not for logic flaws, payment check, etc.
-- Security researchers who are good are expensive for startups to hire. > $500/hour
+- Good security researchersare expensive for startups to hire.
+Some charge greater than $500/hour

 ### The evidences -